skmin-lab/unixmd/docs/source/objects/qm/prog_terachem.rst

 - **cpreks_max_iter** *(integer)* - Default: *1000*

-  This argument determines the maximum number of CP-REKS iterations.
+  This parameter determines the maximum number of the CP-REKS iterations.

 \

 - **qm_path** *(string)* - Default: *'./'*

-  This argument determines the path for QM binary file for TeraChem.
+  This parameter determines the path for QM binary file for TeraChem.
 The `$TeraChem` environment variable determines the directory where the licensing file can be found, i.e. '`$TeraChem`/license.dat' (For example, `$TeraChem` is '/my_disk/my_name/TeraChem/').
   Thus, **qm_path** must be *'`$TeraChem`/bin/'*, not *'`$TeraChem`/'*.